DavAug/chi/README.md

 pip install chi-drm
 ```

-### Usage
  You can now use chi's functionality by importing it
  ```python
 import chi
  ```

+ ### Tutorials

- Tutorials and more detailed explanations on how to use chi are currently
+ Tutorials and more detailed explanations on how to use chi can be found in the [documentation's getting started](https://chi.readthedocs.io/en/latest/getting_started/index.html) section.
- being developed.

 ## Citation